ThomasAlberto/StrengthStandards/README.md

 1. Install Docker on your system.
 2. Clone the repository.
+3. Replace StrengthStandards/settings.py line 23 with: "django-insecure-80!lgf185d=kbw^+@+t=ufb+9(=qn-m@4!yo^tic&*j7n_7&3-"
-3. Build the Docker image by running the following command in the repository directory:
+4. Build the Docker image by running the following command in the repository directory:

 > docker build -t strengthstandards .

-4. Run the Docker container by running the following command:
+5. Run the Docker container by running the following command:

 > docker run -p 8000:8000 strengthstandards

-5. Alternatively you can skip step 4 and enter the following command:
+6. Alternatively you can skip step 4 and enter the following command:

 > python manage.py runserver

-6. Note -- The superuser and password is:
+7. Note -- The superuser and password is:

 > Username: thomas
 > Password: password